aminbiography/Google-Cloud-Cybersecurity-Professional-Certificate/Projects/Respond and recover from a data breach-Security Incident Report-Capstone Project-Final Report-C-05-M-02-README.md

 ### **Containment and Eradication Measures**

-1. **Isolated compromised VM (cc-app-01)** to stop malicious activity and preserve forensic evidence.
+1. **Isolated the compromised VM (cc-app-01)** to prevent further malicious activity and preserve forensic evidence.
-2. **Closed open RDP/SSH ports** and enforced strict firewall rules limiting access through internal IPs and VPNs only.
+2. **Disabled open RDP and SSH ports** and implemented restrictive firewall rules allowing access only through internal IP ranges and VPN.
-3. **Enabled firewall logging** for full visibility into inbound/outbound network traffic.
+3. **Enabled firewall rule logging** to regain full visibility into inbound and outbound network traffic.
-4. **Revoked compromised credentials** and regenerated secure service account keys.
+4. **Revoked and rotated all compromised credentials** and service account keys exposed during the attack.
-5. **Removed public access** from all Cloud Storage buckets and implemented organization-wide access restrictions.
+5. **Removed public access permissions** from all Cloud Storage buckets to prevent additional data leakage.
-6. **Scanned all compute resources** for residual malware and unauthorized processes.
+6. **Conducted full malware scans** across all Compute Engine instances to identify and eliminate residual malicious scripts.
-7. **Activated continuous threat monitoring** through Google Cloud Security Command Center (SCC).
+7. **Enabled continuous threat detection and monitoring** using Google Cloud SCC and Cloud Logging.
-8. **Validated cleanup success** via fresh scans, log reviews, and integrity verification.
+8. **Validated eradication success** through integrity checks, forensic log reviews, and environment re-verification.

 ---

 ### **Recovery Measures**

-1. **Rebuilt secure VM (cc-app-02)** using hardened configurations and no public IP assignment.
+1. **Provisioned a new hardened VM (cc-app-02)** configured without a public IP and with Secure Boot enabled.
-2. **Restored clean backups** of data and services verified from pre-incident snapshots.
+2. **Restored validated clean backups** of affected applications and databases from pre-incident recovery points.
-3. **Applied OS and application patches** to remove known vulnerabilities.
+3. **Applied operating system and application patches** to address all known vulnerabilities.
-4. **Implemented IAM least privilege policies**, ensuring each user and service has minimal required permissions.
+4. **Implemented least privilege access policies (IAM)** and enforced **multi-factor authentication (MFA)** for all administrative accounts.
-5. **Deployed multi-factor authentication (MFA)** across all privileged accounts.
+5. **Deployed continuous monitoring and automated alerts** through Cloud Monitoring and SCC for early detection of abnormal activities.
-6. **Configured continuous monitoring** with Cloud Logging, SCC, and automated alerting for high-severity findings.
+6. **Reassessed compliance posture**, achieving 100% alignment with OWASP 2021 and 87% with PCI DSS 3.2.1.
-7. **Performed compliance validation**, achieving 100% OWASP 2021 compliance and 87% PCI DSS 3.2.1 adherence.
+7. **Documented all response and recovery actions** to support audit and compliance requirements.
-8. **Documented incident response procedures** for audit and training purposes.
+8. **Conducted a post-incident review** to identify process gaps and integrate lessons learned into the incident response plan.

 ---